t3rn/t3rn/docker/devnet/README.md

 ## `./run.sh onboard`

-Initializes registration with the relay chain for both t3rn and pchain.
+Initializes registration with the relay chain for both t3rn and acala.

 After [onboarding](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/parachains) is complete the parachains should start to collate.